neilgupta/Gmail-Message-Length-Checker/README.markdown

 Gmail Message Length Checker
 ============================

 A Safari extension for Gmail that displays how long your email will take to read as you type it.
-[Download the extension](https://github.com/downloads/neilgupta/Gmail-Message-Length-Checker/gmailmessagelengthchecker.safariextz).
+The goal is to help you [write shorter emails](http://five.sentenc.es/) that are more likely to get read. **[Download the extension](https://github.com/downloads/neilgupta/Gmail-Message-Length-Checker/gmailmessagelengthchecker.safariextz).**

 ![Screenshot](https://github.com/neilgupta/Gmail-Message-Length-Checker/raw/master/screenshot.png)

 *Screenshot of email length display in Gmail*

 The extension calculates reading time based on the word count of your email divided by the average reading speed of 250 words per minute.
 [Read more about calculating reading time](http://www.leancrew.com/all-this/2011/06/reading-time-in-textmate/).
-If your email will take more than 30 seconds to read, the time is highlighted in red to remind you to try shortening the email.
+The average email read time is 15-20 seconds.
+If your email will take more than 30 seconds to read, the time is highlighted in red to remind you to try shortening the email to increase your chances of it getting read.

 MIT License
 Copyright (c) 2011 Neil Gupta